Darwin & Surrounds7-day itinerary

 Take a hike

 If you’re feeling more adventurous, lace up your boots and take on one of the many bushwalks offered at Litchfield.
-There’s a scenic 3.5 kilometre walk that takes you alongside the beautiful Walker Creek, or for the experienced trekker, there’s the epic 39 kilometre Tabletop track which will lead you to secret waterfalls.
-For the Tabletop track you must be self-sufficient and register with Parks before you can begin your journey.
+There’s a scenic 3.5km walk that takes you alongside the beautiful Walker Creek, or for the experienced trekker, there’s the epic 39km Tabletop Track which will lead you to secret waterfalls.
+For the Tabletop Track you must be self-sufficient and register with Parks before you can begin your journey.

 Settle in for a movie under the stars